oferwald/transposh/readme.txt

  * Many more minor fixes
  * Turkish Translation by [Semih Yeşilyurt](http://kingdroid.net)
  * Help us more (We will get ~1 promile of your adsense income, thanks!)
-= 2011/08/02 - 0.7.6 =
+ * Ajax is now performed through the wp-admin ajax interface = 2011/08/02 - 0.7.6 =
  * Added some improvements to the simple html dom from a new upstream release
  * Allow setting of a post/page language with a simple select box